-Given the importance of the LITL coupled with the remoteness of the line, it is essential that Nalcor Energy is prepared to deal with a failure of the line to limit the consequences of the outage.
-The risk of a line failure or outage is always present, however, the consequence of that outage can be altered by implementing suitable mitigation measures as well as having a thorough restoration plan to reduce the consequences.
+Given the importance of the LITL coupled with the remoteness of the line, it is essential that the Nalcor Energy is prepared to deal with a failure of the line to limit the consequences of the outage.
+The risk of a line failure or outage is always present however the consequence of that outage can be altered by implementing suitable mitigation measures as well as having a thorough restoration plan to reduce the consequences.

-Nalcor Energy has committed to developing a restoration system that has the ability to restore one HVdc Pole as quickly as possible.
+Nalcor Energy has committed to developing a restoration system that has the ability to restore one HVdc Pole in the shortest possible time.